-Single-Family - 2 spaces per dwelling unit: 159 units, 318 spaces required.
-All homes have 2-car garages with apron space for an additional two vehicles out front, for a total of 318 spaces provided, with 318 additional but uncounted spaces in driveway aprons.
+Single-Family -2 spaces per dwelling unit: 159 units, 318 spaces provided.
+All homes have 2-car garages with apron space for an additional two vehicles out front, for a total of 318 additional but uncounted spaces in driveway aprons.